MarcoGorelli/Marco-explains-Markov/README.md

 # Marco-explains-Markov
 ## How can Markov Random Fields help denoise a binary image?

-Here's my implementation of an example from Christopher Bishop's excellent and widely read book _Pattern Recognition and Machine Learning_ (https://www.microsoft.com/en-us/research/people/cmbishop/#!prml-book).
+Here's my implementation of an example from Christopher Bishop's excellent and widely read book [_Pattern Recognition and Machine Learning_](https://www.microsoft.com/en-us/research/people/cmbishop/#!prml-book).
 The example comes from Chapter 8.3.3 and shows how a Markov Random
 Field can help denoise a binary (i.e. where the pixels are either black or white) image.
 Black pixels have a value of -1, white ones a value of 1.
 The book shows an example of what can be described and describes the method, though no code is provided, so here's my attempt to do just that.

 ## What's a Markov Random Field?